Hypersurfaces in spaces of constant curvature satisfying a particular Roter type equation: Introduction

 Let $(M,g)$, $n \geq 4$, be a non-partially Einstein and non-conformally flat semi-Rieman\-nian manifold.
-If its Riemann-Christoffel curvature tensor $R$ is at every point of ${\mathcal U}_{S} \cap {\mathcal U}_{C} \subset M$ a linear combination of the Kulkarni-Nomizu products formed by the tensors $S^{0} = g$ and $S^{1} = S, \ldots , S^{p-1}, S^{p}$, where $p$ is some natural number $\geq 2$, then $(M,g)$ is called a {\sl generalized Roter type manifold}, or a {\sl generalized Roter manifold}, or a {\sl generalized Roter type space}, or a {\sl generalized Roter space}.
-An equation in which the tensor $R$ is expressed by the mentioned above linear combination of the Kulkarni-Nomizu products is called a {\sl{Roter type equation}}.
-For instance, for $p = 2$, we have the following Roter type equation
+If its Riemann-Christoffel curvature tensor $R$, or equivalently, its Weyl conformal curvature tensor $C$, is at every point of ${\mathcal U}_{S} \cap {\mathcal U}_{C} \subset M$ a linear combination of the Kulkarni-Nomizu products formed by the tensors: $S^{0} = g$ and $S^{1} = S, \ldots , S^{p-1}, S^{p}$, where $p$ is some natural number $\geq 2$, then $(M,g)$ is called a {\sl generalized Roter type manifold}, or a {\sl generalized Roter manifold}, or a {\sl generalized Roter type space}, or a {\sl generalized Roter space} \cite{{DGHP-TZ 2}, {SDHJK}, {2016_SK}, {2019_SK}}.
+An equation in which the tensor $R$, or equivalently, the tensor $C$, is expressed by the above linear combination of the Kulkarni-Nomizu products is called a {\sl{Roter type equation}}.
+For instance, the Roter type equation for the tensor $R$, when $p = 2$, reads